 Following a criminal conviction, defendants can contest their charges or sentence when errors during the trial proceedings deprive them of their rights or affect the trial outcome.
 Defendants may appeal their convictions or sentences or pursue post-conviction relief.
 One such post-conviction relief is a petition for a writ of habeas corpus.
 Obtaining relief from a conviction or sentence on appeal or post-conviction proceedings involves complex procedures and legal issues.
-A criminal appellate lawyer can give you the best chance of overturning an unfair or wrongful conviction or erroneous sentence.
+A criminal appeals lawyer can give you the best chance of overturning an unfair or wrongful conviction or erroneous sentence.

-Our Collin County appeals lawyers can help you through a variety of aspects of appealing your case, including:
+Our Collin County criminal appeals lawyers can help you through a variety of aspects of appealing your case, including:

 - Challenging Sentences and Convictions

 Contact Rosenthal Kalabus & Therrian for a confidential case evaluation if you were convicted after trial proceedings marred by errors.
 Or there was prejudice or misconduct that deprived you of your rights.
 Let our criminal defense attorneys advocate for the relief you deserve, such as resentencing, a new trial, or dismissing your charges.

 When errors occur during a criminal prosecution and trial, they influence the outcome.
 It results in an unfair or illegal result and deprivation of a criminal defendant’s civil and constitutional rights.
 A defendant can file an appeal of their conviction and sentence.
 An appeal does not permit a defendant to retry the case before the appeals court.
 Instead, the defendant must identify a legal error during the trial court proceedings.
 To appeal a conviction and sentence, a defendant must file a notice of appeal within 30 days of the verdict.
 In practice, criminal defense attorneys file notices of appeal immediately after the trial court reads the verdict.